gearglow/ReptiliaWithATwist/The List.md

 "Oh, that," Elysia said, waving her butterbeer dismissively. "_Stör störningar._ Got that from my mum's old school notes.
 It's a degenerate form of _Evanesco;_ same wand movement, too.
 Only works on conjurations, though, and it's not a clean Vanishing so much as it destabilizes the thaumic matrix.
 Usually it causes the target to blink in and out of phase for a bit before going up in smoke.
 Not terribly useful, but Mum thought it looked cool, so she kept a copy.
 Dunno why it's in Swedish, though."

 "It makes the Arithmancy a bit easier," Luna chimed in.
-"The Latin would be much longer, too."
+"The Latin would be longer, too."

 Elysia nodded gratefully.
 "Makes sense.
 Thanks, Luna-love."